 The purpose of the Offering is to raise new equity capital to the Fund which will be used to acquire new properties on account of the Fund and thus achieve wider diversification of the investments.
-The Fund was established with the aim to become the largest publicly listed property group in the Baltics and to generate its prospective investors attractive returns by investing into commercial, primarily office and retail, properties located in the capital cities of the Baltic States.
+The Fund was established with the aim to become the largest publicly listed property group in the Baltics and to generate its investors attractive returns by investing into commercial, primarily office and retail, properties located in the capital cities of the Baltic States.
 Reasons for the Offering in particular are the following:

-- 1. To attract new equity capital which will be deployed to acquire fully developed and cash flow-generating commercial properties in the capital cities of the Baltic States.
+- 1. To attract new equity capital which will be deployed to acquire fully developed and cash flow-generating commercial properties in the capital cities of the Baltic States in order to diversify Fund risks.
 The Management Company sees attractive opportunities in the Baltic real estate market to acquire properties at favourable economic terms.
 This view is supported by the Management Company's broad knowledge and extensive experience in the Baltic and international property markets.
-The Management Company carried out a thorough screening of the Baltic market for potential acquisition targets and entered into acquisition negotiations with owners of the most attractive properties (see section 6.10 "Investment Pipeline"). - 2.
+The Management Company has carried out a thorough screening of the Baltic real estate market for potential acquisition targets and entered into acquisition negotiations with owners of the most attractive properties (for details see section 6.10 "Investment Pipeline").
+The Fund aims to grow its asset base during the year by acquiring carefully selected investment properties that fit the Fund's long-term strategy.
+The principal goal of the Fund is to make sustainable quarterly cash distributions and create capital growth to its investors.
+Growing by acquiring established properties with long-term tenants allows the Fund to become more efficient and diversify its risks further across segments, tenants and geographical locations. - 2.
 To increase liquidity of Units and expand Unit-holders base.
-Following the successful capital raising completed on 29 June 2016, 41,979,150 Fund Units started trading on Nasdaq Tallinn on 6 July 2016.
-The Management Company believes that the sale and listing of the New Units on Nasdaq Stockholm and Nasdaq Tallinn will substantially increase trading activity and liquidity of Units.
-Moreover, it will help to widen existing Unit-holders base further. - 3.
+Following the initial public offering completed on 29 June 2016 and the secondary public offering completed on 30 November 2016, the Fund Units have been trading on Nasdaq Tallinn and Nasdaq Stockholm.
+The Fund is already the largest listed property investor in the Baltics and is among the top 10 largest listings in the Baltic stock exchanges in general based on a free-floating market capitalization.
+The Management Company believes that the sale and listing of additional Units will further increase trading activity and liquidity of Units.
+In turn, investors will find it easier to buy and sell the Fund Units on the public markets.
+Moreover, the Offering will help to widen existing Unit-holders base. - 3.
 To increase awareness of the Fund among existing and prospective stakeholders and general public: investors, tenants of its properties, people shopping and working at its properties, owners of other properties.
 The Management Company expects that the Offering and the listing of the New Units will increase recognition of the Fund in the Baltics and foreign markets and strengthen the Fund's position as a high-profile real estate investor.
 This should have a positive effect on both day-to-day and long term operations of the Fund and its properties.